ardiangroupinc/ai-accelerator/documentation/installation.md

 ## Assumptions

-1. The steps below were tested on ibmcloud RedHat Openshift managed service.
+* The steps below were tested on ibmcloud RedHat Openshift managed service.
 So the steps assume that you will be carrying out this guide on a similiar instance.
 In principle, the steps should be similiar enough to work for other cloud provider and Openshift setups.
 For example, ARO (Azure with RedHat Openshift) or ROSA (RedHat Openshift on AWS) or Openshift on prem.
 However, each cloud provider may have settings that differ so look out for those.
-For instance, in the case of IBM Cloud please look at bootstrap option [README.md](../bootstrap/overlays/rhoai-ibmcloud-lab/README.md)
+For instance, read this [document](../bootstrap/overlays/rhoai-ibmcloud-lab/README.md) to see some of the hiccups we had using ai-accelerator for IBM Cloud Openshift Managed instance.

 ## Prerequisites